へ, に, で particles which and when to use?

 • Beddo _ Yokotawaru;

-Both phrases mean to lie down in bed.
+Both sentences mean to lie down on the bed.
 What's the difference?
-When you focus on the action (sleep) you use で (de), when you focus on the place where you are going to sleep, you use に (ni).
+When you focus on the action (sleeping), you use で (de), when you concentrate on the place where you will sleep, you use に (ni).

 So there is no reason to confuse the use of the particle, just remember that the に particle indicates the location or when an action is performed in a certain direction.
 And that the particle で indicate the place where some action takes place.
 And the へ particle indicates the movement or direction.
 I hope this article has helped you and clear your doubts, enjoy and leave your comments and example sentences to help readers.